Wavve Boating’s Essential Boating Equipment

 A medical kit stored in a waterproof container should be stocked at all times to deal with cuts, scrapes, seasickness, and small emergencies.
 I like to throw some extra sunscreen in there as well because skin health matters too, and I always forget mine in the car.
 I cannot stress enough the need for a pair of heavy-duty scissors.
 Useful for bandages and so much more.

 Finally, something that you probably all have anyway: a cell phone or radio (I prefer both just in case).
-I know everyone on the boat probably brought their cell phone, but make sure at least one is waterproof so that if you do need to call for help, there is something that works.
+I know everyone on the boat probably brought their cell phone, but make sure at least one communication device is waterproof so that if you do need to call for help, there is something that works.

-Boating Supplies You Should Have
+Boating Equipment You Should Have

 Now we can delve into the equipment that the team at Wavve thinks you should have.
 These items are not required for safety, but they’re good to have on hand.